 Within the first month at the National Interest Foundation, I met a man whose unfortunate fate would ultimately redirect my career.
 The first interaction with this man came with an intense feeling as if I should be wary of something, a sign of some sort, an intuitive instinct that I will never forget as I paused wondering what came over me and why.
-As a constant visitor and friend of the organization, he came with a lot of knowledge and shared his hope with us for a better, freer Middle East where outside cultures are explored and love is embraced.
+As a constant visitor and friend of the organization, he came with a lot of knowledge, his own opinions, and a shared hope for a better, freer Middle East where outside cultures are explored and love is embraced.
 On October 2, 2018, this man, our colleague and friend, Jamal Khashoggi, was murdered at the Saudi Consulate in Istanbul, Turkey.

 Given the hostile environment of Middle Eastern geopolitics and decline in global press freedom, I had taken a lot of time to digest and analyze the incident.
 Its aftermath led me to learn more about declining democracy and threats to media freedom.
 I was directly witnessing the real problem of the toxic degree power and money has in politics over integrity, character, respect for human rights, and the rule of law.